schrum2/MarioDiffusion/README.md

 python tokenizer.py save --json_file LR_LevelsAndCaptions-regular.json --pkl_file LR_Tokenizer-regular.pkl
 ```

 If the user wanted to play the levels, use the following command line.
 The following line allows the user to play the first level.
-If the user wants to play a different level, change the 0 to the level they wish to play.
+If the user wants to play a different level, change the 1 to the level they wish to play.
+Must be in a directory that contains both of the other two directory before using this command line.
 ```
-python main.py MarioDiffusion/LR_LevelsAndCaptions-regular.json 1
+python LodeRunner\main.py MarioDiffusion/LR_LevelsAndCaptions-regular.json 1
 ```

 Batch file that fully runs conditional diffusion for Lode Runner (as long as the file do not exist):